RHEcosystemAppEng/regional-dr-trigger-operator/README.md

 ## Verify

-After installing the _Addon_ in a _Managed Cluster Namespace_, a _ResilientCluster_ reflecting the cluster state is
+After installing the _Addon_ in a _Managed Cluster Namespace_, a _ResilientCluster_ reflecting the cluster status is
 created:

 ```shell